opendp/deployments-registry-ui/pages/deployments-registry/index.md

 Inspired by [Differential Privacy in Practice: Expose your Epsilons!](https://journalprivacyconfidentiality.org/index.php/jpc/article/view/689) by Cynthia Dwork, Nitin Kohli, and Deirdre Mulligan, this registry provides:

-> a publicly available communal body of knowledge about differential privacy implementations that can be used by various stakeholders to drive the identification and adoption of judicious differentially private implementations
+> A publicly available communal body of knowledge about differential privacy implementations that can be used by various stakeholders to drive the identification and adoption of judicious differentially private implementations -Dwork Kohli Mulligan 2019

 <a download="registry.tsv" id="download-tsv">Download TSV</a>
 <script>